A Walk in Rome in the Days of Trump

 North Carolina’s governor, Pat McCrory, a Republican, signed the bill late Wednesday night.

 The session, which was abruptly convened by Republican lawmakers on Tuesday, came in response to an antidiscrimination ordinance approved by the state’s largest city, Charlotte, last month.
-That ordinance provided protections based on sexual orientation, gender expression and gender identity, including letting transgender people use […]
+That ordinance provided protections based on sexual orientation, gender expression and gender identity, including letting transgender people use the public […]

 Read the Full Article